BACK TO CONTENTS

 Lion insignia(original)

 Due to transfer of men to naval and air forces the unit consisted of 1000 to 1200 men, and contained many nationalities from all over the world.
 Men who wanted to liberate a 'fatherland" which a number of them had never even seen.
 After years of training and guard duties, the action came for the first time in August 1944 when the Brigade disembarked on the Normandy beaches.
-Under the command of British and Canadian divisions, the forces deployed Northwards towards Holland.
+Under the command of British and Canadian divisions, the forces deployed northwards towards Holland.
 Battles mentioned on the regimental pennant are: St Come, Pont Audemer, Beeringen, Tilburg (1944) en Hedel (1945).

-The Brigade was "demobbed"as a unit in the second half of 1945.
+The Brigade was "demobbed" as a unit in the second half of 1945.

 After the war, the "old boys network, old fashioned, inadequately trained, prewar officers" who stayed in Holland during the German occupation (of which the majority had been at home for 5 years), quickly regained control of their old posts, relegating properly trained, combat veterans with most up to date experience with the then modern equipment, to the sidelines.
 They could rejoin the army as new recruits, or accept a lower rank then what they were trained for during the war.
 This understandably led to frustration by the volunteer soldiers which did their duty for Queen and Country (with the ultimate sacrifice for a number of them).
 A properly "poor show".